boozallen/gsa-digitial-innovation-hackathon/README.md

 complex data sets into meaningful value.

-Our application, Machine Ready, leverages existing data.json content to determine how the datasets match up to the accessibility principles laid out by the open data initiative.
+Our application, Machine Ready, leverages existing data.json content to determine how an agency's datasets match up to the accessibility principles laid out by the open data initiative.
 The objective is to help agencies visualize which datasets could benefit from a translation to more machine friendly formats.

+We are hoping that visualizing this data will help inspire agencies to improve the way they create and maintian their datasets.
+To facilitate this improvement the site provides helpful information on how to translate machine unfriendly formats, like Microsoft Word, into friendly formats like JSON.